graphcore/examples/code_examples/popart/kernel_benchmarks/README.md

 ## Overview

+#### LSTM Layer

 This example uses an LSTM model for benchmarking.
 LSTM (Long Short-Term Memory) is used in sequential data with long dependencies.

+#### 2D Convolutional Layer

+This example uses a Convolutional layer for benchmarking.
+Convolutional layer employs a mathematical operation called convolution, and is used in image and video recognition, recommender systems, image classification, medical image analysis, natural language processing, and financial time series.

 ## Quick start guide